|

 backlog for non-rush orders is generally 8-12 weeks. (rush orders are

-subject to a surcharge) We take: personal checks, money orders, MC,
+subject to a surcharge) We take: personal checks, money orders, Paypal, MC,

 VISA, AMEX, Discover.